 Charges can quickly start to mount up for customers, particularly if they don’t know that the fees applied to their accounts.
 Whilst the numbers of customers racking up these charges may seem small, it can really stretch the finances of those who are paying them.
 Account holders who end up dipping into their unauthorised overdrafts may be likely to be the ones who are struggling most with managing their money, so they could be hit even harder by having to deal with extra charges.
-However, not all accounts incur these kinds of fees, such as thinkmoney’s Personal Account.
+However, not all accounts incur these kinds of fees, such as thinkmoney’s Current Account.

 What’s more, you won’t be charged for an accidental bounced payment either, as the budgeting-style account sets aside all the money from your salary you need for all the Direct Debits and Standing Orders that you’ve told us about, meaning you won’t be able to go over budget and spend your rent.